-Likratinas and Likratinos from Switzerland, Germany, Austria and Moldavia met in Zurich at the weekend.
+Likratinas and Likratinos from Switzerland, Germany, Austria and Moldavia met in Zurich on the 26 May 2018 for a weekend.
 The focus was to simulate Likrat encounters with school classes.
 The teenagers asked one another critical and difficult questions on the themes of Judaism or their identity and were therefore able to develop their skills and make friendships.

 During encounters, Likratinas and Likratinos have one central task: to answer questions.
 That’s why the 40 Likratinos at the Likrat International Weekend mainly did one thing: ask and answer questions.

 On Friday evening, Rabbi Noam Hertig was put on the spot: «Can you be a good Jew and not believe in God?» or «Why does God let bad things happen?» were questions the young Jews had.
 As soon as one question was answered, other hands shot up immediately.
 The Rabbi was bombarded with questions.
 It soon became clear: young people think deeply about their Jewish identity.

 When encounters with school classes were simulated on Saturday and Sunday, the young Likratinas and Likratinos challenged each other in turn and didn’t ask any simple questions.
 They explored and debated.
 Often the young people surprised us with their knowledge and quick-wittedness.
 Constructive and honest feedback followed a question round and they didn’t shy away from praise or criticism.
 Yoni from Bern benefited from this: «I have learnt to give a more self-confident impression and to come out of myself».
 The Likratinos exchanged tips and experiences on how to control nerves or competently react to criticism.
 Sophie from Vienna was convinced that she could use her newly acquired skills in the next Likrat encounter.